taijizhu/FloatingPanel/README.md

 // Add the controller and the managed views to a view controller.
 // From the second time, just call `show(animated:completion)`. view.addSubview(fpc.view)

-fpc.view.frame = view.bounds // MUST
+fpc.view.frame = view.bounds
+// Or configure Auto Layout constraints for `fpc.view`.
+//
+//  fpc.view.translatesAutoresizingMaskIntoConstraints = false
+//  NSLayoutConstraint.activate([...])
+//
+// Either is required, but the latter(Auto Layout) was highly recommended.

 parent.addChild(fpc)

 // Show a floating panel to the initial position defined in your `FloatingPanelLayout` object.